 Do GizmoWatches work without a Verizon plan?

 No. Every GizmoWatch model requires an active Verizon Wireless line at $10 per month.
-Without the plan, the watch cannot make calls, send messages, or transmit GPS location data.
+Without the plan, the watch can't make calls, send messages, or transmit GPS location data.
 The watch still functions as a basic timepiece, but all connected features are disabled.

 Can a GizmoWatch call 911 directly?